stakater/Playbook/content/workshop/cluster-deployment.md

     2. `Cluster Dashboard`: Cluster console URL is available at this location `Cluster Resource Group ->  Deployments -> redhat.openshift-container-platform-XXXXX -> Outputs -> OpenshiftConsoleURL`.

-4. Add an wildcard entry in the Route53 for the cluster infra load balancer ip.
+4. Add an wildcard entry in the Route53 for the cluster infra load balancer's ip address.

 5. Resize the infra nodes to `DS2_v2` because default DS2_v3 only allows 4 disk to be attached to a node but more disks are required. `DS2_v2` allows 8 disks to be attached.